 In 1979 while pursuing a career as a painter, Barry began drawing a weekly comic strip incorporating stories considered to be incompatible with comics at the time.
 Stories, as Barry puts it, “that had a lot of trouble in them.”
 Widely credited with expanding the literary, thematic and emotional range of American comics, Barry’s seminal comic strip, Ernie Pook’s Comeek, ran in alternative newspapers across North America for thirty years.

 Barry has authored 21 books, worked as a commentator for NPR, and had a regular monthly feature in Esquire, Mother Jones Magazine, Mademoiselle, and Salon.
 She created an album-length spoken word collection of stories called The Lynda Barry Experience, and was a frequent guest on the Late Show with David Letterman.
 She adapted her first novel, The Good Times are Killing Me, into a long running off-Broadway play which won the Washington State Governor's Award, and has since been published by Samuel French and performed throughout North America.
 Her book One!
 Hundred!
 Demons! was chosen as the Freshman all-read title at Stanford University.
 Her novel Cruddy was called “a work of terrible beauty” by the New York Times, and has been translated into French, Italian, German, Catalan and Hebrew.
-Her newest book, Making Comics, was awarded the 2020 Eisner Award for Best Comics-Related Book + Best Publication Design.
+Her most recent book, Making Comics, was awarded the 2020 Eisner Award for Best Comics-Related Book + Best Publication Design.
 Her next book will be the long awaited reprint of Come Over, Come Over (Drawn & Quarterly, January 4, 2022) the poignant story of sisters Maybonne and Marlys and the agonies of adolescence.

 Try refreshing the page or contact us if the problem persists.